-The Career Center provides students and community members with the tools needed to explore career opportunities, market themselves to potential employers, and find full- or part-time employment.

-We offer assistance with career exploration including assessment and advisement.
-Job Search assistance includes resume critique and development; new job opportunities posted daily; Internet access and use of fax and phone for job search; semi-annual job and career fairs; employer on-campus recruitment; and a series of career-related workshops such as resume development, interview prep, job fairs, job search, etc. Appointments are available.
-The Career Center is located in the Student Center, room 123 on the Valencia campus and in Quad 1-B110 at the Canyon Country campus.
-For more information call (661) 362-3286 or visit us at www.canyons.edu/careercenter
+The Career Center offers students and community members the tools needed to explore career opportunities, market themselves to potential employers, and find full- or part-time employment.
+Career Services offers assistance with career exploration including assessment, and advisement.
+Job Search assistance includes resume critique and development; new job opportunities posted daily; Internet access and use of fax and phone for job search: biannual job and career fairs: employer oncampus recruitment; and a series of career-related workshops such as resúme development, interview prep, job fair prep, job search, etc. Appointments are available to meet with a Career Advisor.
+The Career Center is located in the Student Center, room 123, on the Valencia campus and in Quad 1-B110 at the Canyon Country campus.
+For more information call (661) 362-3286.

-CHILD CARE
+CHILD CARE - ON CAMPUS

-The Children's Program in the Valencia Campus Center for Early Childhood Education has child care openings for financially qualified student-parents of children 12 months to five years of age.
-The Children's Program on the Canyon Country Campus has child care openings for financially qualified student-parents of children 3 and 4 years of age.
+The Children's Program in the Valencia Campus Center for Early Childhood Education has child care openings for financially qualified student-parents of children 12 months to five years of age.\ The Children's Program on the Canyon Country Campus has child care openings for financially qualified student-parents of children 3 and 4 years of age.\